Bruising Around Eye For No Reason | Clear Causes Explained

 The Anatomy Behind Eye Bruising

 To grasp why bruises form around the eye without clear trauma, understanding its anatomy helps.
-The skin surrounding the eyes is among the thinnest on your body—almost half as thick as other facial areas.
+The skin surrounding the eyes is among the thinnest on your body.
 Beneath this skin lies a network of tiny blood vessels called capillaries.

 When these capillaries rupture or leak blood due to injury or fragility, blood pools under the skin causing discoloration.
 Because this area has loose connective tissue, blood spreads easily, resulting in that telltale purple or blackish mark known as a bruise.